QUICK ANSWER

 Medium runway (4 to 8 months): You can start full-time, but you'll feel the pressure.
 Many new agents in this situation take any transaction they can get (including inefficient low-price ones) to cover costs, at the expense of building a long-term practice.
 Feasible, but tight.

-High runway (9 to 18+ months): This is the runway that produces the best outcomes.
+High runway (9 to 18+ months): This is the runway that gives you the best chance to build properly.
 You can focus on building your sphere of influence, learning the business, and waiting for the right transactions rather than forcing every one.
-Most agents who reach six figures by year 2 or 3 had runway in this range when they started.
+It does not guarantee a strong year two, but it keeps cash pressure from distorting every decision.

 Structural low runway (married to a sole-income earner, no savings, no savings tolerance): This isn't a reason to never get a real estate license.
 It's a reason to plan differently.
 Some candidates keep their W-2 job, get licensed, and operate part-time for 1 to 2 years before going full-time.
 Slower ramp, lower risk.